TonyKaravasilev/CryptoMananaDocs/docs/asymmetric-ciphers.md

 &nbsp;&nbsp;&nbsp;&nbsp;The implementation of the component supports all currently flagged hash functions used by the digestion specification of digital signatures.
-This provides each asymmetrical signature object with 5 digestion algorithams that can be easily chosen.
+This provides each asymmetrical signature object with 5 digestion algorithms that can be easily chosen.
 The specific format can be enabled via the `setSignatureDigestion()` setter method (the default setting is `SHA2_384_SIGNING`) and the available format setting constants per each object.
 The following options are available for each component: